-The King’s Lynn Civic Society working with the Borough Council of King’s Lynn and West Norfolk, the King’s Lynn Town Guides, local businesses, residents and Friends groups arranged another jam-packed programme of open buildings, cemeteries and towers and tunnels with lots of special events, talks and exhibitions.
+The King’s Lynn Civic Society working with the Borough Council of King’s Lynn and West Norfolk, the King’s Lynn Town Guides, local businesses, residents and Friends groups arrange such a jam-packed programme of open buildings, cemeteries and towers and tunnels with lots of special events, talks and exhibitions.

-A guaranteed day of fun for all the family, and the chance to have a sneak peek at buildings not normally open to the public, included a very popular World War II Air Raid Shelter underneath Tuesday Market Place.
+A guaranteed day of fun for all the family, and the chance to have a sneak peek at buildings not normally open to the public, including a very popular World War II Air Raid Shelter underneath Tuesday Market Place.
 There is also a veteran bus arranged each year, free for everyone to use on the day.
-So, if you feel that some places are a bit far to get to on foot, simply hop on the bus (see bus stops and timetable information in the 2016 programme for the schedule and stops for this free bus route).
+So, if you feel that some places are a bit far to get to on foot, simply hop on the bus (see bus stops and timetable information in the 2018 programme).

 The King’s Lynn 2018 Heritage Open Day Programme, containing more information about all the kinds of fascinating things that visitors can see and do during Heritage Open Day, is still available to download.

 The Printed 2018 Programme